LangHuiHE/MilkShake/README.md

 ### Further Work
 * Performance
     * Database
-        * Re-construction Tables
+        * Reconstructe Tables
             * keys, indexes, foreign keys, grants
     * Cache
-        * pre-load data
+        * Pre-load data
-            * events and others command static information
+            * events and others command static data
     * Server
-        * refactor controllers(handlers)
+        * Refactor controllers(handlers)
-        * organize router(path)
+        * Organize router(path)
     * Application
         * refactor the flow of views
-        * let server to process and finalize data instead do it on fly
+        * let the server process and finalize data instead do it on fly
     * Website
-        * using websocket for QR code login
+        * using WebSocket for the communication in the QR code login step

-* Facilities Version on App
-add other user types' version on the App.
-Like having the event QR code on the mobile device.
+* Faculty Version on the application add other user types' versions with functions like having the event QR code on mobile devices.

 * Security
-    * using other more secure authorization like OAuth
+    * Using other more secure authorization like OAuth?
-    * shorten the expiry time for tokens
+    * Shorten the expiry time for tokens
-    * using different tokens for the QR token image and actual token
+    * Using different tokens for the QR token image and actual token
-    * encrypting Information on communication
+    * Encrypting Information in communication

 * UI/UX
     * making it better and nicer